sunsparc64/mode/README.md

 - Can create VMs to speed up the automation of testing new images
 - Can run VMs headless and connect via serial allowing remote installation

+Parallels VM creation

+- Can create and delete VMs
+- Can boot/stop VMs

 Solaris Zone Creation

 - Asks a set of questions to generate a template and then install a zone